kaltura/kaltura-player-js/docs/playlist.md

 #### By Configuration

-You can load a playlist by config explicitly the playlist data and items using [`configure`](./api.md#configure-3) method.
+You can load a playlist by configure explicitly the playlist data and items using [`configure`](./api.md#configure-3) method.
 ```javascript
 kalturaPlayer.configure({
   playlist: {